-Project Title Freight Movement and Economic Competitiveness from the Megaregion Perspective

-University Georgia Institute of Technology

-Principal Investigator Catherine L. Ross

-PI Contact Information catherine.ross@coa.gatech.edu, 404-385-5130

-Funding Source(s) and Awarded from UTC: \$174,821

-Amounts Provided (by each Match: \$174,988

-agency or organization) • \$105,000 (GDOT)

-• \$ 12,770 (ATRI)

-• \$ 47,746 (ISYE)

-• \$ 9,472 (CQGRD)

-Total Project Cost Project Total: Finalized \$ 349,811

-Agency ID or Contract Project #: 4906611

-Number

-Start and End Dates July/2012 ~ December/2013

-Brief Description of Research Project This study will focus on the regional and national impacts of port-related freight movement to lay the groundwork for regional planning activities at the megaregion scale that accommodate increased port-related freight.

-Describe Implementation of Research Outcomes (or why not implemented) (Attach Any Photos) The results of this project will have implications for the practice, policy, and study of transportation planning.
-The primary audience will be state and metropolitan transportation planners and engineers, policy makers at all levels of government, public and private entities in logistics including port authorities, economic developers and academics who focus on transportation and regional economic development.
+Project Title Freight movement, port facilities, and economic competitiveness University Georgia Institute of Technology Principal Investigator Catherine L. Ross PI Contact Information catherine.ross@coa.gatech.edu, 404-385-5130 Funding Source(s) and Awarded from UTC: \$174,821 Amounts Provided (by each Match: \$174,988 agency or organization) • \$105,000 (GDOT) • \$ 12,770 (ATRI) \$ 47,746 (ISYE)\$ 9,472 (CQGRD) • \$ 9,472 (CQGRD) Total Project Cost Project Total: Finalized \$ 349,811 Agency ID or Contract Project #: 4906611 Number Start and End Dates July/2012 ~ December/2013 Brief Description of Research Project This study will focus on the regional and national impacts of port- related freight movement to lay the groundwork for regional planning Research Project activities at the megaregion scale that accommodate increased port- related freight.
+Describe Implementation of The results of this project will have implications for the practice, policy, Research Outcomes (or why and study of transportation planning.
+The primary audience will be state not implemented) and metropolitan transportation planners and engineers, policy makers (4) at all levels of government, public and private entities in logistics including port authorities, economic developers and academics who (Attach Any Photos) focus on transportation and regional economic development.
 The results will be particularly useful to elected officials and policy makers as they outline national strategies for future port and freight transportation planning.

-Impacts/Benefits of Implementation (actual, not anticipated) With most of the focus on the impact of the Panama Canal expansion centered on the upgrade of specific port facilities, there is a need for further research on the impact of increased port traffic on the megaregional transportation system.
+The dates for project deliverables have changed and implementation is Impacts/Benefits of yet to occur.
+With most of the focus on the impact of the Panama Canal expansion Implementation (actual, not centered on the upgrade of specific port facilities, there is a need for further research on the impact of increased port traffic on the anticipated) megaregional transportation system.
 Planning on a regional scale will be critical for effectively and efficiently capturing the economic benefits that the expansion will generate.
 This is not only important for the economic competitiveness of each port's region, but for the entire nation which depends on the goods delivered at each port.
-Furthermore, if not properly anticipated, increased demand for freight movement on the highway

-system will result in added congestion and shortages in truck parking locations.
+Furthermore, if not properly anticipated, increased demand for freight movement on the highway system will result in added congestion and shortages in truck parking locations.
 This not only impacts the "state of good repair" of the highway system, but also could negatively impact highway safety.

-Web Links

-Reports

-Project website
+The dates for project deliverables have changed and implementation is yet to occur.
+Web LinksReportsProject website Nothing to report